NameIsLisa/NameIsLisa/README.md

 ## 🎧 Currently Vibing To

 <p align="center">
-  I can't, i don't know why.
-How about this.<br>
-  Lunar Clock ~ Luna Dial
+  Random music
 </p>

 ---

 ## 💬 Random Quote

 > "First, think.
-Then, do it."
+Then, do it.
+After that? i don't know."

 ---